-- Ask friends, family, and neighbors for recommendations.
+Ask friends, family, and neighbors for recommendations of good plumbers they've hired.
 Word of mouth can be the best source for finding a reliable and reasonable plumber.
 Don't overlook online directories, such as Angie's List and others.
-They can be a great way to find plumbers with good customer reviews.
+They can be great sources for finding plumbers with good customer reviews.
 A local hardware store may also be able to recommend skilled plumbers in your area.

-- If you are using the phone book, don’t overlook small ads and single-line listings of local small companies.
+If you are using the phone book, don’t overlook small ads and single-line listings of local small plumbing companies.
 Remember that those large ads cost money.
-Small companies may not have the advertising budget because their prices are lower.
-Sometimes the local plumber can offer more reasonable prices simply because he doesn’t have to drive as far.
+Small companies may not have large advertising budgets partly because their prices may be lower.
+Sometimes local plumbers can offer more reasonable prices simply because they don't have to drive as far.
 After you call the well-known, larger plumbing companies, compare their prices with the smaller companies to establish a range of fair pricing.

-- Ask for an estimate over the phone.
+Ask for an estimate over the phone.
 Phone estimates are not always possible, especially when you don’t know the exact source of the problem.
-For the more common repairs, however, you should be able to get the established prices over the phone.
+For the more common repairs, however, you should be able to get a rough price range over the phone.
 Asking for this is also a good way to gauge customer service.
-If they refuse to give you prices (or at least a range) or if they insist on an in-home estimate, they may be more focused on the sale than the customer.
-Look for strong customer service which can lead to a long relationship with a trustworthy plumber.
+If one company refuses to give you prices (or at least a range) while other plumbers are willing to estimate the price over the phone, they may be more focused on the sale than the customer.
+Look for strong customer service, which can lead to a long relationship with a trustworthy plumber.

 If they offer free in-home estimates, be sure to ask whether the estimate is free even if you don’t hire them.
 Sometimes these offers for free estimates have a catch—they are only free if you agree to let them do the work; otherwise, you pay for the service call.